benfoxall/sw-php/deck-draft.md

 ^ Offline support

+^ Advanced caching strategies - if you request a, request and cache b, c, d

 ^ custom cache warming when a user logs in.

 ^ A user logs out, we can expire all the content